wmglab-duke/ascent/docs/source/JSON/JSON_parameters/run.md

 will be generated, `"overwrite"` will remove the extant directory, and generate a new clean output directory in its place, `"error"` instructs the pipeline to exit if any export n_sim directory is found to already exist.

-`"partial_fem"`: The value (Boolean) of each property results in the program terminating after building the COMSOL FEM geometry for only the cuff (`"cuff_only"`) or only the nerve (`"nerve_only"`).
-The program terminates after the `"debug_geom.mph"` file is created.
-If the `"partial_fem"` JSON Object is not included, the value of each Boolean is treated as false, meaning that the `"debug_geom.mph"` file will contain the nerve and cuff electrode.
-An error is thrown if the user may set both values for `"cuff_only"` and `"nerve_only"` to true.
-To build the geometry of both the cuff and the nerve, but not proceed with meshing or solving the FEM, the user should use the `"post_geom_run"` break point. (e.g. `python run pipeline --break-point post_geom_run <run_indices>`.
-For more information see [Command Line Args](../../Running_ASCENT/command_line_args).
-Overriden if the `"partial_fem"` command line argument is used.
-Optional.

-`"local_avail_cpus"`: The value (Integer) sets the number of CPUs that the program will take if you are running submit.py on a local computer.
-We check that the user is not asking for more than one less that the number of CPUs of their machine, such that at least one CPU is left for the machine to perform other processes.
-Optional, but if using submitting locally, the program will take all CPUs except 1 if this value is not defined.

 `“popup_plots”`: The value (Boolean) will instruct the pipeline to display plots (e.g. sample plot, fiberset plot, waveform plot) in a popup window.
 This is in addition